GuilhermeBauer16/BankingSimulation/README.md

 I inproved my capacibilities related to logical programming.

 ## Funcionalities
-* Possibility to the user create a new account , divided between to:
+* Provide the user the possibility to create a new account,divided between:
     * Full name .
     * Sallary.
     * Account type: